polkadot-developers/polkadot-docs/tutorials/transfers/index.md

 ```
 ## Existing Reference Errors

-If you are trying to reap an account and you receive an error similar to `There is an existing reference count on the sender account.
-As such the account cannot be reaped from the state`, then you have existing references to this account that must be first removed before it can be reaped.
+If you are trying to reap an account and receive an error like, `There is an existing reference count on the sender account.
+As such, the account cannot be reaped from the state`, so you have existing references to this account that must be removed before it can be reaped.
 References may still exist from:

 - Bonded tokens (most likely)
 - Unpurged session keys (if you were previously a validator)